 ∑ When only one pilot is receiving flight training, the other pilot

-include cockpit configurations, operational procedures, and fms which are compatible in the judgment of the appropriate POI.
+include flight deck configurations, operational procedures, and fms that are compatible in the judgment of the appropriate POI.

 135 operations should not routinely be paired with pilots training for operations

 the following conditions are met: